adamjast/rewardful/README.md

 - An online platform designed to enhance the relationship between businesses and their customers after the transaction.
  * An online platform to enhance the relationship between businesses and their customers after a visit using reviews.
 - An online review platform that allows businesses to reward or resolve customer reviews before they're posted live.

 ### Previous
-A online reviews and rewards platform designed to enhance the post-transactional relationship between businesses and their customers.
+- A online reviews and rewards platform designed to enhance the post-transactional relationship between businesses and their customers.
+- An online platform to enhance the relationship between businesses and their customers after a visit using reviews.

 ## Initial Problems
 Problems that this product is trying to solve